About the Journal

 Focus and Scope

-JCHS publishes fundamental research studies, case studies of projects and review articles.
+JCHS publishes fundamental research studies, case studies of projects, discussions and review articles.
 The scope of content ranges from the fluid mechanics, fluid-structure interaction and hydraulics of loads, to risk analysis of hazards and consequences, inspections and maintenance, damage and failure countermeasures, laboratory and numerical methods, nature-based solutions, and related topics pertaining to structures at ports, coasts, waterways and lakes.
 Interdisciplinary topics treating hydraulics combined with structural design and analysis, geotechnical issues, and local sediment transport (scour) are also welcomed.
 Case studies and post-disaster field surveys whose findings add value to the understanding and optimization of hydraulic and coastal structures are equally considered.
-Manuscript submissions are welcome from academia, industry, government, and all others whose work related to the scope.
+Manuscript submissions are welcome from academia, industry, government, and all others whose work is related to the scope.

 Frequency of Publication